Janet Sape: Netball

 In the 1980s, Sape founded the Lae-based netball club DSA Sisters.
 The club got its name because most of the players were sisters.

 Sape represented her country in the 1987 World Netball Championships in Scotland, and also in a number of tournaments in Oceania.
 One tournament she participated in was the Pacific Games.
 During her time as a member of the national team, she also served as the captain.
 She retired from international play in 1989.

 Sape later coached the national team.
 She was at the helm for the 1995 South Pacific Games, when Papua New Guinea took home a silver medal.
 Players she coached on this level included Gamini Koroka.
 Sape also served as a netball commentator.
 She did this for the 1991 South Pacific Games.

 Sports administration

 Sape went on to become president of the Papua New Guinea Netball Federation in 1999, a role she would continue to hold until 2001.
 She was also part of an initiative to encourage girls in more rural parts of the country to get involved in the sport, working on a project towards this goal in 2013.
 At the time, she commented that if the government can spend money on developing rugby union for men, they can spend money on developing netball for women.
-These sort of comments were ones she had made repeatedly, including to the media the night before the 2012 PNG Netball Federation's Annual Fundraising Ball.
+These sorts of comments were ones she had made repeatedly, including to the media the night before the 2012 PNG Netball Federation's Annual Fundraising Ball.